Bank Cheques: A Brief Description

-Open cheques refers to the cheque that is not crossed.
+Open cheques refer to the cheque that is not crossed.
 That is why it is also known as uncrossed cheque.
 This cheque can be presented by anyone whosoever found it or get it to the drawer’s bank and get the payment.
 The person having this cheque can further transfer it to another person and can easily make him the drawee.
-This cheque can only be open by not cutting the word open.
-Also the person who is issuing the cheque must ensure his/her signatures on both the front and the back of the cheque.
+This cheque can only be opened by not cutting the word open.
+Also, the person who is issuing the cheque must ensure his/her signatures on both the front and the back of the cheque.
 Otherwise, a bank can deny the payment to the payee.
-Bank also makes the payee sign at the back of the cheque while receiving the amount.
+The bank also makes the payee sign at the back of the cheque while receiving the amount.

-A cheque refers to as Post Dated Cheque when it is bearing a later date than the one on which it is issued.
-The person can present this cheque at any time at the bank but no transaction will take place before the date mentioned.
-If you present this cheque after the date mentioned on the cheque, it will still be valid and you can still make the payment.
+A cheque is referred to as a Post Dated Cheque when it is bearing a later date than the one on which it is issued.
+The person can present this cheque at any time at the bank, but no transaction will take place before the date mentioned.
+If you submit this cheque after the date mentioned on the cheque, it will still be valid, and you can still make the payment.

-Stale cheque refers to the cheque which is past its validity period and can no longer be encashed.
+A stale cheque refers to a cheque which is past its validity period and can no longer be encashed.
 Earlier, the period was six months from the date of issue.
 Now, this period has been reduced to three months.
-So any cheque becomes stale cheque if it is not encashed before three months after its issuance.
+So, any cheque becomes a stale cheque if it is not encashed before three months after its issuance.

 Travelers’ Cheques are considered or are equivalent to a universally accepted currency.
 This cheque is available almost everywhere and comes in various denominations.
-This cheque act as an instrument issued by the bank itself to make payments from one place to another.
-The pros of this cheque is that there is no expiry date of a travelers’ cheque and thus it can be used during your next travel as well, or you have the option to encash it once you land back in India.
+This cheque acts as an instrument issued by the bank itself to make payments from one place to another.
+The pros of this cheque are that there is no expiry date of a traveler’s cheque and thus, it can be used during your next travel as well, or you have the option to encash it once you land back in India.

 Image Source: researchgate.net

-Self Cheque is the cheque where the drawer usually issues a self-cheque to his or her self.
-The name column should be filled by the word “self”.
+A cheque is the cheque where the drawer usually issues a self-cheque to his or herself.
+The name column should be filled with the word “self”.
 Any person can issue a self cheque when the drawer wishes to withdraw money from the bank in cash for his use.
 A self cheque can only be encashed in the account holder’s or the drawer’s bank.
 It is important to take precautions with this cheque as if it is lost, another person may easily get it encashed by visiting the drawer’s bank.